Ahmed-Bauomy/DotNetCore-PayskyTask/README.md

 Employment System is a basic project that provide CURD operations for Vacancies.
 There are two user types (Employer and Applicant).
-- System have below shared functions: o Self-registration for both user types. o Login.
+- System have below shared functions:
+   - Self-registration for both user types.
+   - Login.
 - Each user role have specific functions.
 - Employer user:
-o CRUD functions for vacancies. o Vacancy should have max number of allowed applications. o Post and deactivate vacancy. o Vacancies should have an expiry date.
+  - CRUD functions for vacancies.
+  - Vacancy should have max number of allowed applications.
+  - Post and deactivate vacancy.
+  - Vacancies should have an expiry date.
 - Applicant user:
-o Apply for vacancy.
+  - Apply for vacancy.

 ## Technologies
 I used .Net Core 6 with microsoft sql server database and web API as a backend